toeso/toeso.github.io/_posts/2017-12-09-what-you-need-to-know-when-travelling-to-venezuela.md

 ## Fun facts

-- Venezuelans commonly refer to their currency as "bolos"
+- Venezuelans commonly refer to their currency as "bolos".
 - Since amounts are very high, people tend to omit some zeros when speaking of prices.
 So that 3 bolos really are 3000bs.

 See you!